Scholastic Art & Writing Awards - Alliance for Young Artists & Writers

 When will I find out if I received a regional award?

-All 2024 regional award recipients will have been announced by March 29, 2024.
+All 2025 regional award recipients will have been announced by January 26, 2025.
 Some regions announce their winners earlier, so please check with your local regional partners.
-To find your local regional partner, visit My Region page.
-All regional award winners are welcome to tune in to our virtual regional celebration in May 2024; we will inform winners once the date has been finalized.
+To find your local regional partner, visit the My Region page.

 Is receiving a regional award prestigious to colleges and universities?